WHY INSIST ON ORIGINAL EQUIPMENT COLLISION PARTS?

 All body components contribute to the structural integrity of the vehicle.
 Even items like windshields, side glass and doors can help a vehicle to maintain its structural integrity in a collision or roll-over situation.
 Original Equipment collision replacement parts are proven during the vehicle development process to deliver the intended level of protection as a whole system.

-One way to know for sure you are getting this level of protection is to use OE collision replacement parts that are installed following the manufacturer’s recommended procedures.
-Using them also ensures your new-vehicle warranty remains intact.
+One way to know for sure you are getting this level of protection is to use OE collision replacement parts that are installed following the manufacturer's recommended procedures.
+Using them also ensures your new-vehicle warranty remains intact, in the event of damage caused by a part failure.

 Use of OE collision replacement parts will help keep your car looking new while you own it and help maintain its value at time of trade-in or re-sale.
 Parts that fit well, sell well.